wpengine/headless-docs/atlas-search/public-api/find.md

 # Find API Documentation

+**NOTE:** This API and its endpoints are in BETA.
+Beta Services as described by Section 2.e. of the terms of services located [here](https://wpengine.com/legal/terms-of-service/)

+## Overview

 The find API allows you to search for documents in an index based on specific parameters.

 ## API Reference